mtakeshi1/mazechallenge/README.md

   - ONLY use the Imaze interface and the enums to work with from the supplied code

 ## What should it do ?
-You will be presented a maze, every iteration a 'Direction' (enum) will be asked from you as response. \n You must choose your new direction by storing and computing input from : maze.getLineOfSight. \n That input will be : a 13x13 grid with 'your' position in the middle.
-The values are enums(CellType) \n
+You will be presented a maze, every iteration a 'Direction' (enum) will be asked from you as response.
+You must choose your new direction by storing and computing input from : maze.getLineOfSight.
+That input will be : a 13x13 grid with 'your' position in the middle.
+The values are enums(CellType)

 Now you must find your way from Start to finish tile !